 This was not the original plan.
 True, for our first decade of marriage, Sam and I deliberately held off on starting a family.
 Like so many others, we believed it couldn’t be that hard to become slightly older parents.
 A first miscarriage shattered that assumption.
 Nature and time had teamed up against us, and medical science showed no interest in undoing their malice.
 Six years passed before we met our daughter.

 It was during the adoption process I first had the idea for writing a memoir about getting a late start as a parent.
-Not only had I noticed I was part of a seismic social trend, which I officially dub the graying of parenthood, but I also couldn’t find any books specifically written to give folks in our situation advice and support.
+Not only had I noticed I was part of a seismic social trend, which I officially dub the graying of parenthood, but also had been unable to find even one book specifically written to give folks in our situation advice and support.
 I waited and waited for someone to hand me a copy of this book, but ultimately realized I would have to write it myself.

 Soon after I started, an editor who specialized in books about parenting and adoption told me she loved my sample chapters but would never publish Geezer Dad.